Lesser adjutant: Behaviour and ecology

 Adult storks took an average of 30 minutes to return to nests with food for nestlings and fledglings, though there was considerable variation in this measure.
 Time taken to return to nests by adults was impacted by colony size, age of chicks, amount of wetlands around colonies, and the progression of the season.
 Adults returned faster when brood sizes were higher, but took longer to return as chicks aged.
 The breeding season in Nepal extended from the middle of the monsoon, when the primary crop on the landscape was flooded rice, to winter, when the cropping was much more mixed and the landscape was much drier.
 This variation was clearly represented in the changing amount of time it took adults to return to nest after finding food.
 They returned much faster during the monsoon, but took longer when the crops changed and the landscape dried out suggesting that changing cropping patterns can have serious implications on their ability to raise chicks.

 A lesser adjutant paired and hybridized with a painted stork at Dehiwala Zoo, Sri Lanka and at Kuala Lumpur Zoo.
 The hybrid young had plumage and bill-size of the adjutant, but stance and bill shape of the painted stork.

 Conservation

-The Lesser Adjutants were moved from "Least Concern" to "Vulnerable" in 2020, but this reclassification was based nearly entirely by assumptions that were based on surveys in forested areas.
-The assumptions asserted that the species was relatively rare, and that it was affected to their detriment by agricultural expansions.
-Subsequent work in South Asia, that has been far more detailed and nuanced, with analyses covering robust colony-level and landscape-level evaluations, have shown these assumptions to be incorrect and likely part of generic assumptions that appear to be overlaid on all agricultural areas and birds by scientists in developed countries.
-Like for many other large waterbirds, the south-east Asian populations of Lesser Adjutant storks appear to be greatly at risk due to a combination of hunting and habitat destruction.
-Subsequently, additional research has shown their population sizes to be much higher than previous estimates that were based on guesses.
-The assertion that this species was declining rapidly was also found to be incorrect given the high breeding success and large number of breeding colonies documented across lowland Nepal.
-Subsequently, the conservation status of the species was downlisted to "Near Threatened" to more appropriate reflect evidence.
+Lesser adjutants were downlisted from Vulnerable to Near Threatened by the IUCN in 2023, due to community efforts to protect their nests and an expected slowing of population declines.
+In Nepal, lesser adjutants appear to be more adaptable to human habituation than their congenerics (e.g., Asian openbills), given that some wetland habitats are retained.
+While lesser adjutants appear to breed successfully in agricultural land, they are threatened by increasing urbanization, and the loss of tree species they prefer to nest in, such as Bombax ceiba, Haldina cordifolia, and Ficus religiosa.
+Like many other large waterbirds, the southeast Asian populations of lesser adjutant storks appear to be greatly at risk due to a combination of hunting and habitat destruction.
+As of 2023, the global population is estimated to be 5,000–15,000 mature individuals.